McMullen polynomials and Lipschitz flows for free-by-cyclic groups: Cross sections, closed --forms, and cohomology

 Cross sections provide a useful tool for analyzing certain cohomology classes, however working with cross sections confines us to studying only the integral classes.
 To consider more general cohomology classes we must recall some additional machinery borrowed from differential geometry.

 Following \cite{FGS10}, a {\em closed $1$--form} $\omega$ on a topological space $Y$ is a collection of functions

 defined on some open cover $\mathcal J$ of $Y$ with the compatibility property that if $U \cap V \neq \emptyset$ then there exist a locally constant function $\Delta_{U,V}$ so that on $U \cap V$, $\omega_V(\xi) = \omega_U(\xi) + \Delta_{U,V}(\xi)$.
 We assume that the collection of functions and open sets are maximal in the sense that any other function on an open set $W \to \R$ that also satisfies this compatibility property is already in $\omega$.
-Any collection of functions satisfying the compatibility condition is contained in a unique maximal collection, so we typically ignore this technicality when no confusion arises.
+Any collection of functions satisfying the compatibility condition is contained in a maximal collection which is unique up to addition of locally constant functions, so we typically ignore this technicality when no confusion arises.

 Given a continuous path $\delta \colon [a,b] \to Y$, take a partition $a = a_0 < a_1 <\dotsb < a_k = b$ such that for all $j = 1,\ldots,k$, $\delta([a_{j-1},a_j]) \subset U_j$ for some $U_j \in \mathcal J$.
 Then we can integrate $\omega$ over $\delta$: